jzhang512/metascribe/readme.md

 ## Overview

 MetaScribe automates metadata creation for libraries and archives by extracting (structured) information from digitized documents using language models.
-Process documents page-by-page with customizable extraction schemas.
+Process documents page-by-page with flexible, user-defined extraction schemas.

 ## Features